DivanDesign/EvolutionCMS.libraries.ddTools/README.md

 All kinds of query parameters, hash, ports, etc. are not modified.

 * `$params`
-	* Description: Parameters, the pass-by-name style is used.
+	* Description: The parameters object.
 	* Valid values:
 		* `stdClass`
 		* `arrayAssociative`